What is the primary difference between smooth and rough endoplasm... | Channels for Pearson+

 Multiple Choice

-What is the primary difference between smooth and rough endoplasmic reticulum in eukaryotic cells?
+What is the primary difference between smooth and rough endoplasmic reticulum (ER)?

 A

-Smooth ER contains DNA, while rough ER is responsible for RNA synthesis.
+Smooth ER is found only in plant cells, while rough ER is found only in animal cells.

 B

-Smooth ER is responsible for photosynthesis, while rough ER is involved in cellular respiration.
+Smooth ER is involved in lipid synthesis, while rough ER is associated with protein synthesis due to ribosomes on its surface.

 C